How to upload my website to hosting (FTP)

 FTP (File Transfer Protocol) is an essential tool for uploading your website files to the server.
 It is like a bridge that allows you to easily transfer files between your computer and your hosting space at cdmon.

-If you have a website hosted locally or with another hosting provider, you can transfer the files via FTP to your hosting so that the content is also available on our server.
+If you have a website locally or with another hosting provider, you can transfer the files via FTP to the hosting so that the content is also on our server.

 Prerequisites

-• Your website files ready to upload (you do not need to upload server folders such as security certificates or error folders), only the website files and databases.
+• Your website files ready to upload (you do not need to upload server folders such as security certificates or error folders), only the web files and databases.

-• The FTP connection details, which you can find in the hosting management section of your cdmon control panel.
+• The FTP connection details, which you can find in the hosting management section in your cdmon control panel.

-• Locate the Files: With most providers, the folder containing the website files is called /public_html, although it may also be named /www or /public.
+• Locate the files: In most providers, the folder containing the website files is called /public_html, although it can also be called /www or /public.

-• At cdmon: The folder where the website files must be located is called /web, located at the root of the hosting.
+• At cdmon: The name of the folder where the page files must be located is /web, located in the root of the hosting.

-• Database: If your website is built with a CMS (such as WordPress, PrestaShop, etc.), you must export your database and import it into our hosting.
-To do this, you must first create the database from our control panel.
+• Database: If your website is made with a CMS (such as WordPress, Prestashop, etc.), you will need to export your database and import it into our hosting.
+To do this, you must create the database beforehand from our control panel.

 Step 2: Connect to FTP

-• Online FTP Manager: We offer an FTP manager that works directly from the control panel called net2ftp.
-You can find more information on how to access it at this link.
+• Online FTP client: we offer an FTP client that works directly from the control panel called net2ftp.
+You can see more information on how to access it at this link.

 1. Download FileZilla:

-• Go to the FileZilla download page and download the appropriate version for your operating system.
+• Go to the FileZilla downloads page and download the appropriate version for your operating system.

 2. Configure FileZilla: